franke-hub/SDL/doc/cpp/pub_debug.md

    }}}}
 ```

-Without the lock_guard, another thread might write another Debug message
+Without the lock_guard, another thread might write a Debug message
 between the two debugf statements.
-Note that nothing prevents another thread from using printf which could then
+Note: Nothing prevents another thread from using printf which might also
-break up the debugf statements.
+break up the debugf statements in the stdout stream.

 __NOTE__: If an application uses DLLs, it must use the DLL library rather than
 the default include library.